A Probabilistic Fusion Framework for Spoofing Aware Speaker Verification: Experimental setup

 ASVspoof 2019 LA~\cite{WANG2020101114} is a standard dataset designed for the LA sub-challenge of ASVspoof 2019.
 It consists of bona fide speech and a variety of TTS and VC spoofing attacks.
 The bona fide speech is collected from the VCTK corpus~\cite{yamagishi2019cstr}, while the speakers are separated into three subsets: training (Train), development (Dev), and evaluation (Eval).
 The spoofed speech in each subset is targeted to spoof the corresponding speakers.
 The algorithms for spoofing attacks in the evaluation set are totally different from those in the Train and Dev sets.
 The non-overlap is designed to encourage the generalization ability to unseen attacks for CM systems.
 Details are shown in Table~\ref{tab:dataset}.

-For the SASV challenge, the organizers provide development and evaluation protocols listing the \textit{target}, \textit{non-target}, and \textit{spoof} trials based on the ASVspoof 2019 LA dataset.
+For the SASV challenge, the organizers provided official development and evaluation protocols listing the \textit{target}, \textit{non-target}, and \textit{spoof} trials based on the ASVspoof 2019 LA dataset.
 For each test trial, there are multiple corresponding enrollment utterances to register the target speaker.